 Many restrooms remain open for emergency use - a full list of closed restrooms is available on the Park & Trail Alerts page.
 Restrooms are cleaned once daily to protect staff and preserve supplies and equipment.
 Bathhouse restrooms and indoor restrooms at Liberty Park Nature Center and Goodyear Heights Metro Park Lodge will remain closed.

 Is fishing permitted?
 Are you stocking fishing ponds and lakes?

 Fishing is a permitted activity, with proper social distancing.
 With the exception of Brushwood Lake at Furnace Run Metro Park, all Spring 2020 full-size fish stockings are canceled because they draw large crowds.
 (Brushwood was stocked prior to the COVID-19 public health emergency.)
 Lakes and ponds have an existing fish population, and the park district will continue stocking lakes with young fish that will reach full size by later this summer.

 Are you hiring?

-Although we have temporarily suspended hiring, we continue to accept applications and are screening and interviewing applicants.
-We do not anticipate hiring seasonal employees this summer.
+We continue to accept applications and are screening and interviewing applicants.
 For more information on available positions, please visit: https://www.summitmetroparks.org/employment.aspx.